Buy and Hold vs. Flipping: Which Strategy Fits Your Investment Goals?

 With house flipping, you aim to buy a house that’s undervalued, put some work into it in the form of renovations, and then quickly turn around and sell that property for a gain.
 This strategy works best with properties that are distressed sales and/or nearing foreclosure.
 You usually need to find off-market properties for this approach to work.

-House flipping works exceptionally well in hot markets where real estate values are climbing fast.
+House flipping works exceptionally well in hot markets where real estate investment values are climbing fast.
 It’s a little riskier in declining or stagnant markets (though it can still technically be a viable option).

 Pros of the Flipping Strategy